hunterwilliams/base-backend-server/readme.md

    2. Allow http and https for ipv4 and ipv6 to load balancer group
    3. Allow all ports from load balancer to ecs group
 10. Add Route53 A Record for api to load balancer

+# CustomImageField

+## Fields
+1. aspect_ratios (array) - If specified as None it will use the aspect ratio of the uploaded image.
+If specified a value - has to be a string with slash eg. "1/1", "16/9"
+2. file_types (array) - specifies the file types the image will be generated to
+3. container width (int) - used to limit the maximum width of layouts, to promote better readability on larger screens.
+We default to 1200px, but you can override this setting, via the PICTURES["CONTAINER_WIDTH"] setting.
+You may also set it to None, should you not use a container.
+4. width_field/height_field - to store the width and the height of the original image
+5. grid_columns (int) - will generate container_width/grid_column number of pictures (eg. container_width = 1200, grid_column=2, will generate 600w and 1200w (2 pictures)).
+We default to 12 columns, but you can override this setting, via the PICTURES["GRID_COLUMNS"] setting.
+6. pixel_densities (array of int) - generates pictures based on specified pixel densities eg. [1, 2] (will generate x2 images)
+7. breakpoints - specifies the images you want to create for each breakpoint.You may define your own breakpoints, they should be identical to the ones used in your css library.
+Simply override the PICTURES["BREAKPOINTS"] setting.
+8. max_file_size - specifies the largest size the image will be stored